JKim-45/AIQ-LFA/README.md

 Code for statistical analysis and machine learning (ML code_for submission.R)

-## Raw data is in the '/data' folder, 'raw datas.xlsx' file.
+## Raw data is in the 'raw datas.xlsx' file.

 	stats 0 means sample from healthy control. stats 1 means sample from PDAC patient (row 52 to 91 : early-stage PDAC, row 92 to 151 : late-stage PDAC)